3. Protection Universelle Maladie (PUMA)

-Unlike other health service users, those in receipt of CMU-C do not pay for their treatment and then seek reimbursement.
-The treatment is provided free of charge at the point of delivery and it is the doctors and chemists who themselves then seek recovery of their fees and charges from the health service.
+Unlike many other health service users, those in receipt of CMU-C do not pay for their treatment and then seek reimbursement.
+The treatment is provided free of charge at the point of delivery and it is the doctors and chemists who themselves then recover their fees and charges from the health service.

 The current annual income thresholds for entitlement to CMU–C are not generous.
 The level depends on the size of your household, as follows:

 For each person in excess of this number, the income threshold is increased by €3,524.

 These income thresholds are per 'fiscal household'.
 That is to say, the income of all those living in the property is taken into account, provided all appear on the same income tax return.
 This would include children under 25 years and in employment, but who had elected to be part of the same household for tax purposes.

 The reference period for determining your income is the previous twelve months.
 So for a demand in Oct 25 2017, it is the year ending 30th September 2017 that is the reference period.